WallStreetMojo

 #7 – What are the typical Credit Analysis Ratios?

 You must expect this credit analyst interview question.
 There are a few top ratios that banks constantly use.
-The debt-equity ratio, interest coverage ratio, tangible net worth ratio, fixed charge coverage ratio, debt-EBITDA ratio, debt-capital ratio are the most common.
+The debt-equity ratio, interest coverage ratio, tangible net worth ratio, fixed charge coverage ratio, debt-EBITDA ratio, and debt-capital ratio are the most common.
 Since these ratios can easily portray the financial health of businesses, these are the ones banks have to use the most.

 #8 – What do credit rating agencies do?

-Credit agencies help the market understand the creditworthiness of a business by looking at the outstanding debts.
+Credit agencies help the market understand the creditworthiness of a business by looking at outstanding debts.
 But blindly trusting the ratings of credit rating agencies wouldn’t be prudent.
 We need to look at the risk profile of each organization along with multiple credit agencies’ ratings to be sure about whether to offer a loan to that company or not.

 #9 – How would you know whether you should lend to a company?